 Physical activity releases endorphins which can help in boosting mood.
-Regular exercise is also very helpful in developing higher self-esteem, less stress and higher energy level.
+Regular exercise is also very helpful in developing higher self-esteem, less stress, and a higher energy level.

 Light Therapy (Phototherapy);

-It involves sitting in front of a light box that provides a bright light or a dim light for a prescribed time every day.
-It is a very effective therapy towards treating depression – be it any kind.
+It involves sitting in front of a lightbox that provides a bright light or a dim light for a prescribed time every day.
+It is a very effective therapy for treating depression – be it any kind.